 Ana Kohout | Co-Founder, Executive Director

-Ana Kohout is currently a middle school special education teacher ins Wisconsin.
-She graduated from Beloit College in 2021 with a double major in Education and Youth Studies and Interdisciplinary in Disability Studies and got her Masters’ in Special Education at UW-Madison in 2.
+Ana Kohout is currently a special education teacher in Wisconsin.
+She graduated from Beloit College in 2021 with a double major in Education and Youth Studies and Interdisciplinary in Disability Studies and got her Masters’ in Special Education at UW-Madison in 2022.
 Ana plans to continue fighting for the rights of students with disabilities by becoming a teacher and eventually getting a PhD in Disability Studies.
+Outside of work, Ana enjoys swimming, playing sled hockey, and spending time with her friends and family.

 Kai Fox | Co-Founder